 Education majors on the Teaching and Learning Track may choose to pursue teacher licensure through Rhodes College.
-The licensure program prepares students to teach in either elementary schools or in middle and high schools in one of thirteen endorsement areas: American Government, English, History, Mathematics, Biology, Chemistry, Physics, Spanish, French, German, Latin, Russia, and Chinese.
+The licensure program prepares students to teach in either elementary schools or in middle and high schools in one of thirteen endorsement areas: American Government, English, History, Mathematics, Biology, Chemistry, Physics, Spanish, French, German, Latin, Russian, and Chinese.
 All secondary licensure candidates are required to double major in Educational Studies and their endorsement discipline.
 Elementary licensure does not require a double major.

 Majors considering licensure should go ahead and apply in the fall semester of their junior year after declaring their major.
 Application to the teacher licensure program requires three things:

 - Cumulative GPA of 3.0 or greater (see FAQ below if your GPA is below 3.0)

 - One of the following:

-- ACT score of 24
+- ACT score of 21

-- SAT score of 1100
+- SAT score of 1080

 What if I want to teach in a state other than Tennessee?

 Licensure to teach is a function of state governments.
 Institutions and agencies that offer licensure are approved by their respective state departments and boards of education.
 Tennessee licensure is transferable to all 50 states; some states may require additional exams or content.
-A guide to certification reciprocity is available through Certification Map. https://certificationmap.com/states/reciprocity-disclaimer/ Students wishing to teach in other states are advised to review the licensure requirements on the appropriate state's department of education website.
+A guide to certification reciprocity is available through Certification Map.
+Students wishing to teach in other states are advised to review the licensure requirements on the appropriate state's department of education website.